miktemk/AngularJsNavigationMapForVsCode/README.md

-# miktests README
+# angular-js-navigation-map-for-vs-code README

-This is the README for your extension "miktests".
+This is the README for your extension "angular-js-navigation-map-for-vs-code".
 After writing up a brief description, we recommend including the following sections.

 ## Features